onderjan/machine-check-book/src/machine-check/ch3_systems.md

 That is a lot of code.
 Fortunately, most of it is just boilerplate around the contents of the `Input` and `State` structures and `init` and `next` functions which define a Finite State Machine.
 Let us unpack it bit by bit.
 Do not worry if you do not understand everything.

 To enable formal verification of properties of digital systems using more intelligent means than brute-force computation, **machine-check**  transforms them in a Rust macro which is called by placing an attribute `#[machine_check::machine_description]` on an inner module, in this case called `machine_module`.
 The code that goes through the macro is enriched with verification analogues for fast verification.
-As the macro only supports a small subset of Rust code, it will produce a --- hopefully useful --- error if it does not understand something.
+As the macro only supports a small subset of Rust code, it will produce a (hopefully useful) error if it does not understand something.
 However, you can still write any Rust code you want outside the module.

-Since the `machine_description` macro cannot read the outside of the module, it does not assume anything about it, such as that the identifier `Clone` refers to the trait[`::std::clone::Clone`](https://doc.rust-lang.org/std/clone/trait.Clone.html) which is usually imported in the [Rust prelude](https://doc.rust-lang.org/std/prelude/index.html) --- you might have changed `Clone` to mean something else outside.
+Since the `machine_description` macro cannot read the outside of the module, it does not assume anything about it, such as that the identifier `Clone` refers to the trait[`::std::clone::Clone`](https://doc.rust-lang.org/std/clone/trait.Clone.html) which is usually imported in the [Rust prelude](https://doc.rust-lang.org/std/prelude/index.html): you might have changed `Clone` to mean something else outside.
 As such, you need to import it in the module using the [absolute path](https://doc.rust-lang.org/book/ch07-03-paths-for-referring-to-an-item-in-the-module-tree.html) `::std::clone::Clone`.
 As referring to `::std::clone::Clone` each time it is used is annoying, we bring it in scope with a [use declaration](https://doc.rust-lang.org/book/ch07-04-bringing-paths-into-scope-with-the-use-keyword.html), so we can just write `Clone` again and `machine_description` knows it really is `::std::clone::Clone`.

 Onto the more interesting part, the structure input: